Galithil/genologics_sql/README.md

 The documentation of this package is built via sphinx with the ReadTheDocs theme.
-If you with to build your own documentation, you must install sphinx_rtd_theme
+If you wish to build your own documentation, you must install sphinx_rtd_theme